randyrossi/vicii-kawari/README.md

 SaRuMan DRAM Replacement    | ISSI IS61C1024AL-12HLI DSK493X1 2239 - There was a batch of Saruman's made with these SRAM chips and it does not work with the Kawari.
 Unfortunately, my attempts to meet the different timing of this device have failed (or introduced regressions).
 StrikeTerm w/ UP9600 Modem  | Must load 80col.kawari before selecting UP9600 modem
-SPL HD-64 HDMI Modulator    | Must use v1.19+ firmware, previous versions did not match refresh pattern of original chip and 'confused' this product
+SPL HD-64 HDMI Modulator    | Must use v1.19+ firmware, previous versions did not match refresh pattern of original chip and 'confused' this product c0pperdragon Video Mod      | Reported to work with v1.19+ firmware but unverified.

 ## Software Compatibility Matrix